Tree Stewards

 Upcoming Trainings

-As part of our Tacoma Creates program, the Tacoma Tree Foundation is offering a FREE Tree Stewards Training.
-This day-long training will include information on tree selection, planting, and pruning young trees.
-Participants will also learn how to communicate about trees with their neighbors and how to engage in the Hilltop tree planting and tree care event.
+This FREE day-long training will include information on tree selection, planting, and pruning young trees.
+Participants will also learn how to communicate about trees with their neighbors and how to engage in their Tacoma neighborhood in tree planting and utilize or promote Green Blocks: Hilltop event.

 Up to 20 tree stewards will receive the skills they need to take local actions and engage with their communities about sustainability and stewardship.